DataRecce/recce-documentation/docs/docs/get-started.md

 Recce supports schema discovery across all major warehouses without needing to modify your `profiles.yml`.

-However, if you're using DuckDB, you’ll need to explicitly define both schemas.
+However, if you're using DuckDB, you’ll need to explicitly define both schemas to make it run locally.
 For example:
 ```yaml
 jaffle_shop:
   target: dev